jamieahmed/jamie-portfolio/README.md

     - Back end
     - Mern Stack
   - Update HTML with (DOM) to clean HTMl file,
-  - Add new directory for page and remove unnecessary code.
+  - Add new directory for each page and remove unnecessary code.
   - Add Animations,